kp7742/UE4Dumper/README.md

     - 3) Fixed Some Offsets Issues due to Modified UE4 Versions
     - 4) Offsets System Updated to Work with Other games, other then PUBG
 - v0.11: Fixed Dumping issue with 64bit PUBG Lite
+- v0.12:
+    - 1) Fixed Offsets for UE 4.23+ Mode
+    - 2) Fixed SDK Dumping for UE 4.23+ Mode
+    - 3) Fixed String Dumping for UE 4.23+ Mode
+    - 4) Added Offset Support for Apex Legends Mobile
+    - 5) Added Option to Detour or De-Reference GNames, GUObject Addresses
+    - 6) Added Option to See Verbose Output of String, Object and SDK Dumping

 ## Features
 - No need of Ptrace